 Here’s what another reader said about loaning money: “I asked a good friend for a short term loan for only 14 days that would help me avoid over $1,000 in penalties and interest on a unexpected tax bill.
 I’d have the money to pay back for sure in 14 days.
 The person has more then three times what I needed sitting in a liquid account, making very little interest.
 I even offered to pay much more interest for the 14 days.
 They said it’s not a matter of trust, they just don’t want to do it and don’t want to put that kind of strain on our friendship.
 If the tables were turned, I would’ve loaned them the money.”

 The problem with this logic – “I would loan them money, so they should loan me money” – is that we can’t expect people to do what we would do!
 I think that’s guilt and manipulation.
 It’s not fair or reasonable to expect someone you’re close to to act in the exact same way you would.

-If someone has asked you for a loan, you may find How Do I Help Family With Money Problems? helpful.
+If someone has asked you for a loan, read How to Stop Money From Causing Relationship Issues.

 Have you loaned money to someone you’re close to…and did you regret it?
 Comments welcome below…

 Need encouragement?
 Sign up for my weekly "Echoes of Joy" email - it's free, short, and energizing.
 Like me!
 Is your relationship in trouble?
 Get 7 Steps to Fixing Your Marriage from relationship coach Mort Fertel.
 It's free and helpful, no strings attached.